turbonemesis/constitution/CONSTITUTION.md

 Section 1 - Any voting member can propose an amendment to this Constitution.
-Amendments to the Constitution require a fifty per cent quorum and a 2/3 vote to be passed.
+Amendments to the Constitution require a fifty percent quorum and a 2/3 vote to be passed.

 ### Article VII: Statement of Compliance